Arms Cuffs Are Back, Here’s Why You Should Give This Y2K Trend Another Chance

-This summer has seen the return of many Y2K trends, with micro mini skirts, low-rise pants, and going-out tops all making their way from the runways to street style and TikTok.
+This year has seen the return of many Y2K trends, with micro mini skirts, low-rise jeans, and going-out tops all making their way from the runways to street style and TikTok.
 Now, designers are making a case for yet another ‘00s staple: the arm cuff.

 If you’re cringing recalling your “bicep cuff” days, know that this piece looks nothing like the relics of the butterfly clips era.
 Take, for example, Blumarine which featured a bedazzled piece that tapped into fashion’s recent logomania craze.
 Or: Prada, which showed an elegant minimalist strap that mimicked a satin belt.
 On the celebrity front, Dua Lipa gave the trend her stamp of approval, wearing a silver version from Blumarine’s spring 2022 collection, paired with, what else but, a butterfly top.